-Urology is the field of medicine that focuses on the urinary tracts of men and women—and at Florida Hospital East Orlando, we pride ourselves on having one of the best urology programs in Central Florida.
+Urology is the field of medicine that focuses on the urinary tracts of men and women.
+At Florida Hospital East Orlando, we pride ourselves on having one of the best urology programs in Central Florida.
 In fact, U.S. News & World Report recently recognized Florida Hospital as being one of the best places in the entire country to receive urology services.

-These services cover the organs of the urinary tract, and conditions affecting them can affect reproductive organs as well.
-These organs include the kidneys, adrenal glands, ureters, urinary bladder, urethra and the male reproductive organs.
+These services cover the organs of the urinary tract including the kidneys, adrenal glands, ureters, urinary bladder, urethra and male reproductive organs.

 Some of the conditions we treat and services we provide include: